TheCyb3rH0kage/OffensivePython/README.md

 # Offensive Python

-The follwing are the tools that I am going to upload (if not upload then wail for some time) :
+The follwing are the tools that I am going to upload (if not upload then please wait for some time) :

 ● Changing MAC address & bypassing filtering .